Ensuring Equity: State Strategies for Monitoring COVID-19 Vaccination Rates by Race and Other Priority Populations

 Several states are reporting their own vaccine related demographic data, which can be helpful for state planning and vaccination efforts.
 In this expert perspective, we look at what data states are currently publically reporting related to vaccine administration.
 Specifically, we provide an interactive map that explores the extent to which all 50 states are reporting vaccine administration data breakdowns by age, gender, race, ethnicity, provider type, and level of geography.
 We also highlight examples of new equity-related measures states are tracking and reporting related to vaccine administration.
 We discuss what current data sources states are using to provide this information, and finally, we provide an overview of options states can consider to collect information about the administration of COVID-19 vaccine in populations via survey data.
 Going forward, SHADAC will be tracking and updating this data periodically as we expect more states to report vaccine administration by subpopulation over time.

 States’ Reporting of COVID-19 Vaccine Administration Data

-Most states are starting to publically report data about the current status of the distribution and administration of their COVID-19 vaccines.
-To-date, 38 states and the District of Columbia (D.C.) are reporting the total number of vaccine doses administered on some type of public website or vaccine dashboard.
+All 50 states and the District of Columbia (D.C.) now report the total number of vaccine doses administered on some type of public website or vaccine dashboard.
 The map below (Figure 1) shows how states are reporting disaggregated metrics related to vaccine administration, and can be filtered to highlight which states are reporting by each category.
 States marked by a darker shade highlight color are reporting more data breakdown categories than lighter-shaded states.
 Clicking on a state provides a link to each state’s vaccine-reporting website.